 When two things tend to happen together, they are correlated, but it doesn’t necessarily mean one causes the other.
 It may be, or it may not be.
 We don’t know unless we have more information to prove that one is a direct cause for the other.

 For example: whenever a child wears a blue shirt to school, the teacher calls on him to answer a question.
 Does it mean wearing the blue shirt causes the teacher to do so?
 Maybe the teacher really likes to call on kids in blue shirts.
 But it’s not necessarily the case.
-Maybe it’s coincidence or maybe whenever he wears a blue shirt, he also happens to be more alert and the teacher thinks he must know the answer.
+Maybe it’s a coincidence or maybe whenever he wears a blue shirt, he also happens to be more alert and the teacher thinks he must know the answer.
 We don’t know if that’s the case without asking the teacher to confirm.
 Therefore, we cannot conclude that the blue shirt causes the teacher to ask him questions without having actual cause-and-effect proof.

 Final Thoughts On Critical Thinking For Kids

 Critical thinking matters not only for kids but also for adults.
-It’s an important thing that we need to teach children through not only our words but also our action.
+It’s an important thing that we need to teach children through not only our words but also our actions.
 However, teaching critical thinking to kids is not enough.
 We need to model how to use this valuable skill in our daily life parenting.
 Reflective thinking is also what sets us apart from bad parenting.

 - 1.Fisher A. Critical Thinking: An Introduction.
 Cambridge university press; 2011.